EmilioAK/CV/README.md

-# Welcome to Emilio's Workspace
+# Welcome to my VSCode-style Portfolio

 Hi, I'm **Emilio Alvarez**, a Computer Science student at VU Amsterdam and a Cloud Solution Architect Intern at Microsoft.

-I built this site as an interactive portfolio that's meant to feel like VSCode (looks pretty close, right?).
-And yes, this site actually shows itself!
-What you see on the left is the full file structure of the entire project.
+This repository contains the source for my interactive portfolio site, designed to feel like VSCode.
+On the website, the file explorer you see is generated from this project's real structure!
+So if you're reading this on GitHub, you're literally looking at the same workspace the site is built around.

-The site's still under development, but soon the other activity bar buttons will be functional — with my own twist on what I think should be there :)
+The site is still under development, but more activity bar buttons will become functional soon, with my own twist on what I think should be there :)

 You'll find more about me in the `CV/` folder.
 If you're curious about how everything is wired, the site data lives in the `page-data/` folder.
 But if you're short on time: